 - Theoretical foundation

 - Broadening musical vocabulary

 - Practicing improvisation and organizing your creative practice

 - Other/Miscellaneous, depending on the preferences of each clinician and questions posed by you to them during clinics.

 Small Ensemble Live Performances

 Each small ensemble will be featured in at least two live performances during the week.
-This is an opportunity to perform after multiple rehearsals with rhythm section and improvise with your group at venues from libraries, parks, senior care centers, street fairs, farmer’s markets, restaurants, clubs, coffee shops.
-Not only does this allow you to display what you’ve been working on throughout the week, but it puts you in a real-life performance scenario which is much different than the practice environment you hone your chops in.
+This is an opportunity to perform after multiple rehearsals with rhythm section and improvise with your group at venues from libraries, parks, senior care centers, churches, street fairs, farmer’s markets, restaurants, clubs, coffee shops, and more.
+Not only does this allow you to display what you’ve been working on throughout the week, but it puts you in a real-life performance scenario.

 Each year we feature a Highlight Event designed to showcase our music to underserved portions of the community while exposing musicians and genres of music to the campers that are often inaccessible to string players.
 In 2016 we collaborated with the New Covenant Believers’ Church to witness and participate in a gospel music celebration.
 The concert event not only showcased the rich musical culture of the church we were visiting, but further allowed for deep connection between the musicians and audience members.

 To truly appreciate different forms of music, one needs to respect the cultural sources from which they come.
 The more we appreciate different “ways of knowing”, the more we can expand our knowledge of music.
 The collaborative model of CSW is partly based on thrusting musicians out of their comfort zones into situations which require them to deal with music at its source in some way, whether this involves collaborating with a jazz rhythm section, a singer songwriter, a salsa band, or anything else outside of the classical conservatory.